zephyrproject-rtos/hal_nordic/nrfx/samples/src/nrfx_pwm/grouped_mode/README.md

 - SEQ1 changed to sequence number 1 from the seq array
 - PWM finished
 ```
-4 LEDs on the development kit should blink in the following sequence:
+Two or four LEDs on the development kit should blink in the following sequence:

 @cond DOXYGEN_EXCLUDE
 ![pwm_grouped_gif](../../../doc/images/pwm_grouped_desc.gif "PWM grouped example")